 Students at Colgate may select to take a Personal Leave of Absence, apply for an Academic Leave or Absence, or request a Medical Leave of Absence.

 All Leaves of Absence have a specific purpose and each is administrated differently.
 Students should be in consultation with their administrative dean if they are considering or in need of any of the three.

 Personal Leaves of Absence are generally taken when a student wants to explore an interest outside of Colgate University.
 In the past, students have worked on political campaigns, pursued an internship or other work opportunities, or traveled.
-During a personal leave, billing at Colgate is curtailed, but a student is expected to post a refundable deposit in order to secure the personal leave.
+Students approved for personal leaves pay a $300 nonrefundable leave deposit.
+The deposit will be applied to the students's account in the semester of return to Colgate.
+If a student does not return to Colgate, the deposit is forfeited.

 Academic Leaves of Absence require an application to be filed with the Office of Off-Campus Study.
 Applications are due in the third week of February, annually and students are expected to project the term of their leave.
 In order to ensure course credit will properly transfer back to Colgate, the application for an academic leave is an important process that should not be left to the last minute.